 The A10X Fusion chip with 64‑bit architecture of the iPad Pro makes light work of photo processing using image processing apps such as Adobe’s Lightroom CC Mobile.
 Lightroom CC Mobile is a free app but if you are a Creative Cloud member you also get access to all the Premium Features.
 This includes the ability to edit Raw files, add ‘Selective adjustments’, such as the Linear and Radial Gradients plus adjustments via the Brush tool.
 Creative Cloud members will also find that any images edited on the tablet are then synchronised with Lightroom on their other devices including their mobile phone, desktop and laptop computers.

-I have just returned from a 2-week location shoot in Tasmania using the Sony A7RIII and A9 cameras where I shot approximately two and half thousand, or 90 GB, of Raw images which I then transferred to the iPad Pro over the course of the trip.
+My first trip without the laptop was a 2-week location shoot in Tasmania using the Sony A7RIII and A9 cameras where I shot approximately two and half thousand, or 90 GB, of Raw images which I then transferred to the iPad Pro over the course of the trip.
 I chose to transfer the images to the iPad via a Lightening to SD Card Camera Reader with transfer speeds listed as being ‘up to USB-3 speeds’ when using the new iPad Pro.
-With Sony’s newer E-Mount models that feature a USB-C port, the USB-C to Lightening Cable may also be an option for transferring images directly from the camera to the iPad (but I have not currently tested this option).
 When the SD card is connected to the iPad, Apple’s ‘Photos’ App opens and invites you to import the Raw images.
 You then get the option to either Delete or Keep the images on the SD Card.
 As I always wanted to ensure I had at least two copies of my images I elected to choose the ‘Keep’ option with the intention of filling the entire 64 GB card and then formatting the card only when the images were archived on my LaCie RAID storage device at home.
 With 2 x 64 GB cards in both the A9 and A7RIII I was pretty confident I wouldn’t have the need to reformat the cards while travelling.
 I am using SD XC II cards in Slot 1 of each camera and these have a write speed of 299 MB/s and Apples’ Photos App imported the images quickly, although I noticed the Uncompressed Raw files from the A7RIII took noticeably longer than the compressed raw files from the A9.
 I did not, however, consider the import unreasonably slow.
 When I reinserted the card a second time I chose the option to ‘Skip Duplicates’ so the images already imported would not be imported a second time.

 Managing your Mobile Data

-Probably the most important advice I can give to anyone wanting to try this workflow is to Switch off Mobile Data for Apple’s ‘Photos’ app and ‘Lightroom CC’ in the iPad Settings.
+Probably the most important advice I can give to anyone wanting to try the workflow outlined in my first Location test (images imported into the mobile device) is to Switch off Mobile Data for Apple’s ‘Photos’ app and ‘Lightroom CC’ in the iPad Settings.
 As we are dealing with huge amounts of data when shooting Raw it is quite feasible you could blow your mobile data allowance in a single session if these are inadvertently left on.
 If you have not purchased a generous amount of storage on Apple’s iCloud drive (more than you intend to shoot while you are on location) then you also need to switch off the iCloud Photo Library option, the one that wants to ‘Automatically upload and store your entire library in Apple’s iCloud’.
 This is a great option if you have enough available iCloud storage and you will have the option to use a fast Wi-Fi connection at some point during your travels.
 This would mean that if your camera (complete with memory cards) and iPad Pro were lost or stolen while travelling you would still have all of your images that were uploaded to the Cloud.
 I switched the iCloud Library back on while travelling when I stayed at a Motel with fast Wi-Fi.

 Unexpected Cloud Activity